|We are in need |

-Chloe is a female Shepherd mix; DOB is
+Chloe is a female Shepherd mix; she is

-approximately October 2013.
+approximately 11 years old.
 Chloe is a very sweet girl who loves to go for walks and snuggle.
 She is not very fond of other dogs; she is fine when leashed and on walks with others but doesn't do well if she were to mix with them.
 Chloe is fine with kids, cats and people.
 She is very much a people pleaser.
-Chloe came to GGOH in 2012 when her owners had set out to euthanize her due to an altercation with another dog.
+Chloe came to GGOH in early 2012 when her owners had set out to euthanize her due to an altercation with another dog.
 Rather than have her lose her life for simply not liking another dog we agreed to have Chloe join us here at Gregory's.
 Just like some people, there are dogs who prefer to not have others of her own kind in her own personal space - how could we fault her for that!
 She has done great here with us; she is very friendly with all the volunteers and staff and as stated, is fine with other dogs when supervised and everyone keeps their own space.
 Great walking partner for an active person!
 This senior gal has lots of spunk and is looking for the right person to love her and be her guardian.
 Is it you?